Nitro963/Engine/README.md

 6. Fixed joints: Fix the rigid body at a specific point in world space.
 7. Gravity applied separately.

-The simulator runs in real time and you have full control to the rigid body data:
+The simulator runs in real time and you have full control on the rigid body data:

 1. Mass.
 2. Dimensions.